-- Complete this masters degree in one year full time, two years part time
+- Complete this masters degree in one year full time

 - Secure understanding of legal and regulatory frameworks

 - Gain the expertise to exploit this exciting new technology in a wide range of industries in the UK, Europe and around the world

 - Curriculum informed by ongoing research and consultancy in drone technology